FREE SHIPPING on orders over $75 International: over $250

 So, good clay is still available, correct?

-I want to emphasize that there is no so-called "new clay" or "old clay" in ZiSha teapot production.
+I want to emphasize that there is no such thing as "new clay" or "old clay" in ZiSha teapot production.
 The so-called new-old clay division is more about which layer the material comes from.
-ZiSha was formed 3.6 billion years ago, an era earlier than the period of the dinosaurs.
+ZiSha was formed hundreds of millions of years ago, an era earlier than the period of the dinosaurs.
 Therefore, all ZiSha mines are old ore.

 The so-called "old ore" is the period of the transformation of the clay.
 For example, I bought this clay ten years ago.
 I set it aside and let it transform for ten years. – Now, it's "old clay".
 Then I bought the other clay.
-It has not had ten years of transformation, so it's "new".
+It hasn't had 10 years of transformation, so it's "new".
 When there is transformation, the clay turns out better.
 But it is not necessarily so straightforward.

 Can you tell us a bit more about the aging process?

 The transformation process (aging) impacts the viscosity and pliability of the clay.
-It's easier to work with when the clay has gone through a transformation.
+It's easier to work with once the clay has gone through a transformation.

 Transformed clay also gets better seasoned.
-It quickly acquires the luster and moist look and texture.
+It quickly acquires a luster, a moist look, and a texture.

 What are the key processing steps of turning ZiSha ore into a teapot?